Hiking with kids can sit firmly on the scale of the most joyous thing we’ve done together as a family, and one of the biggest travelling challenges!

 You don’t want to carry too much in your hiking day pack, but DO bring a few weather contingencies with you.

-- Good structured shoes are a must, forget their favourite crocs of flipflops, an outdoor sandal or shoe like Keens are a perfect choice – you can see our full guide to toddler hiking shoes here.
+- Good structured shoes are a must – forget their favourite crocs of flip-flops!
+An outdoor sandal like Keen’s Seacamp is ideal for summer hikes or Keen Chandler enclosed hiking shoes are perfect choices that come in toddler sizing as low as size 4!
+You can see our full guide to toddler hiking shoes here.

 - A spare pair of socks never goes astray and easy to fit in your hiking day pack